citp/privacy-policy-historical/s/sa/say/says.my.md

   * **Information collected upon registration**
 When you sign up on SAYS, you provide non-personally identifiable information such as your username, full name, email address, and password.
 By default, the username you choose is publicly shown on SAYS, including on your profile page and in search results.
 You are also given an option to show your full name, if you prefer to.
   * **Demographic information**
 Personally identifiable information may include your date of birth, gender, race, and city.
-This is found in your account preferences, and is used for the system to show you age-appropriate and demographically relevant Specials.
+This is found in your account preferences, and is used for the system to show you age-appropriate content.
   * **Other optional information**
 Entering your phone number is optional, should you require us to contact you via telephone regarding support requests, account suspension, cashing out, or collecting of prizes won.
 You may choose to enter your biography, your full name and profile image on your public profile page.
   * **Profile page**
 The types of information mentioned above which go into the profile page can be removed / changed anytime by editing your Account Preferences page.
 Remember, your profile page information is PUBLIC, this means businesses, third parties, and search engines may crawl it, cache it, and view it.
 Enter only information you intend to share with the world.
   * **Inviting friends**
 You may choose to invite your friends by an invite email that is automatically sent from us to your friends when you provide us with their email addresses.
 We do not store any of these email addresses in our system.
 If your friends choose to join the Program as a result of your invite, they will have to manually input the information on their own.
-  * **Cashing out**
-Upon your request to cash out your earnings from the Program, SAYS collects information for the system to transfer your earnings into cash, which is directly transferred to the bank account that you have specified.
-This information is deemed confidential by SAYS and will never be made public.
-This information includes: bank account holder’s name, bank account holder’s identification number, bank name to which your earnings will be transferred to, and bank account number.
-A phone number is needed to contact you or the bank account holder should the need arise to quickly resolve issues related to the transfer process.
-This cash out information is then transferred to the bank of your choice for the bank to verify and deposit the cash we're transferring to you.